nlspt/nlb-nas-corporate/media/collections-and-research/_posts/2017-03-15-turbocharging-armed-forces.md

 >
 > *For example, our society as a whole does not accord SAF officers the esteem they deserve.
 A Colonel commanding a division of 15,000 men does not carry the same prestige as a doctor in social circles.
 Yet, the doctor’s survival, indeed, the whole country’s survival, in times of war, may depend on that Colonel and his 15,000 men.”* [[2\]](http://www.nas.gov.sg/blogs/offtherecord/turbo-charging-the-armed-forces/#_ftn2)
 >
-> Speech by Goh Chok Tong, Minister for Defence at the Promotion Ceremony for Reservist Officers, at Beach Road Camp on Tuesday, 29 June 1982*.
-Ministry of culture, courtesy of NAS.
-[Ref.:](http://www.nas.gov.sg/archivesonline/speeches/record-details/714759fb-115d-11e3-83d5-0050568939ad)**gct19820629s*
+> Speech by Goh Chok Tong, Minister for Defence at the Promotion Ceremony for Reservist Officers, at Beach Road Camp on Tuesday, 29 June 1982. *Ministry of culture, courtesy of NAS.
+[Ref.:](http://www.nas.gov.sg/archivesonline/speeches/record-details/714759fb-115d-11e3-83d5-0050568939ad)gct19820629s*

 ![img](http://www.nas.gov.sg/blogs/offtherecord/wp-content/uploads/2017/08/img_599d97253bf7c.png)